So Help Me Girl

 "So Help Me Girl" is a song written by Howard Perdew and Andy Spooner and recorded by American country music singer Joe Diffie.
 It was released in January 1995 as the third single from his fourth studio album, Third Rock from the Sun (1994).
-The song reached number two on the Billboard Hot Country Singles & Tracks chart, where it debuted at number 59 for the week of February 4, 1995, and number 84 on the Billboard Hot 100.
+There are two versions of the song that exist.
+The single version is exactly the same as the one found on Diffie's 1996 greatest hits album, with a high note at the end of the second chorus.The song reached number two on the Billboard Hot Country Singles & Tracks chart, where it debuted at number 59 for the week of February 4, 1995, and number 84 on the Billboard Hot 100.

 Music video

 The music video for "So Help Me Girl" was directed by Gerry Wenner and premiered in early 1995.